RitikKumar202/Textit/README.md

-# Steps to Start the App
+# 🎯Steps to Start the App

 ## Install the Public Dependencies